-Doleshwar Mahadev temple, located in the Bhaktapur district of Nepal, is 20 km far from the center of Kathmandu.
-It is a drive of approximately 45 minutes from the center of Kathmandu.
-It is famous among Shiva devotees of Nepal, and people visit the temple to pray for the fulfillment of their wishes.
+Doleshwar Mahadev temple, located in the Bhaktapur district of Nepal, is 20 km far from the centre of Kathmandu.
+It is a drive of approximately 45 minutes from the centre of Kathmandu.
+It is famous among Shiva devotees of Nepal, and people visit the temple to pray for the fulfilment of their wishes.

 Visiting this temple of Lord Shiva is believed to wash off all your sins and bless you for a successful life.
 This temple of Lord Shiva has become an ornament to the cultural diversity and beauty of Bhaktapur.

-Doleshwar Mahadev Temple, located in Bhaktapur district of Nepal, is 20 km from the capital city.
-It is a drive from Kathmandu to Doleshwar of about 30 minutes away.
+Doleshwar Mahadev Temple, located in the Bhaktapur district of Nepal, is 20 km from the capital city.
+It is a drive from Kathmandu to Doleshwar about 30 minutes away.